-- Departments and agencies of the Commonwealth and the State of Western Australia to which the activities to be carried out may be relevant; - Persons and organisations whose functions, interest or activities may be affected by the 3D seismic survey activities to be carried out; and - Any other person or organisation that 3D Oil consider relevant.
+- Departments and agencies of the Commonwealth and the State of Western Australia to which the activities to be carried out may be relevant - Persons and organisations whose functions, interest or activities may be affected by the 3D seismic survey activities to be carried out - Any other person or organisation that CGG considers relevant.

-The identified relevant stakeholders are listed in Table 5.1.
+The identified relevant stakeholders are listed in Table 5-1.